White paper

 In recent years, the market for tax compliance software has expanded to include many small providers that don't have much experience working with larger companies and systems.
 Large companies and multinationals need vendor partners that have the expertise to integrate and support their products in more complex technological environments.

-On the software side, Thomson Reuters can be thought of as a “one-stop shop” that provides a wide array of tax and accounting solutions for corporations and governments.
-As an example, the ONESOURCE Indirect Tax suite includes modules for Global Trade Management, Tax Provision, Statutory Reporting, Transfer Pricing, and more, covering every area of indirect tax and compliance.
+On the software side, Thomson Reuters can be thought of as a "one-stop shop" that provides a wide array of tax and accounting solutions for corporations and governments.
+As an example, the ONESOURCE Indirect Tax suite includes modules for Global Trade Management, Tax Provision, Statutory Reporting, Transfer Pricing, and more — covering every area of indirect tax and compliance.

 4. Cloud-based architecture

-First, no extra physical equipment is required to run the program, and administration and maintenance are provided at data centers managed by Thomson Reuters, not by internal IT staff.
-Companies simply subscribe to the ONESOURCE platform and the company’s selected indirect tax modules are delivered and managed entirely on the internet.
 For example, ONESOURCE Global Tax Determination software sits in its networked enterprise-cloud environment and waits for a tax request.
-When it gets a request, the indirect tax is automatically calculated and recorded, then sent back to the requester.
+When it gets a request, the indirect tax automatically calculates and records it, then sends it back to the requester.
 Any sale or purchase anywhere in the world can be automated, including invoices with multiple line items involving different rates, rules, and customer policies.

 Second, cloud-based systems provide better security at a lower cost.
-This was not always the case, but faster networks, better infrastructure, and more secure encryption standards have dramatically improved cloud security.
+This was not always the case, but faster networks, better infrastructure, and more secure encryption standards dramatically improved cloud security.

 5. A standardized, streamlined solution